hongseok-yang/probprog17/README.md

 Look at the announcements for the cancelled lectures and the additional meetings.

+#### Online Discussion

+The course has a [board](https://noah.kaist.ac.kr/course/CS492) in the noab bbs.
+Byungsoo's id is bskim90, and Hongseok's id in noah is hongseokyang.

 ## 3. Tentative Plan

 * 08/28 (Mon) - Introduction.
 [Slides.](https://github.com/hongseok-yang/probprog17/blob/master/Lectures/Lecture1/Lecture1.pdf)